 No one has a heavier load to carry than those who are constantly resentful and constantly concerned about themselves.
 Resentfulness is, after all, a form of self-centeredness.
 And Jesus, as you will recall, spent no time at all with such things.
 Jesus was far too concerned with helping others than He was with fretting about His own problems.
 He didn’t waste time with His own self-pity parties.

-If we take Christ’s yoke upon ourselves we’ll find our own load to be much lighter.
-For all of us are carrying some heavy loads, the worst of which are our feelings about our selves and about our relationships with others, particularly those who are closest around us.
-And life is, after all, essentially hard, because relationships are hard.
+If we take Christ’s yoke upon ourselves we will find our own burdens to be much lighter.
+For all of us are carrying some heavy loads, the worst of which are our feelings about ourselves and about our relationships with others, particularly those that closest around us.
+Life is, after all, essentially hard, because relationships are hard.

-Everything depends upon how closely you will let Jesus come to you.
+Everything depends upon how close you will let Jesus come to you.